 "In part due to low usage, the proliferation of excellent property-search tools on real estate websites, and the infrastructure challenge posed by the impending retirement of the Google Base API, we've decided to discontinue the real estate feature within Google Maps on February 10, 2011," the company said in a blog post.

-The company added that Google's removal of listings data will not affect its mobile application, which uses the Google Maps API.
+The company added that Google's removal of listing data will not affect its mobile application, which uses the Google Maps API.

 Though Google has touted the ability to upload and search for listings on its site, it has also denied that it seeks to create a "universal MLS" or take on real estate search sites.

-"We are no more in the real estate business than we are in the cafe or the museum business,"said Carter Maslan, Google's director of product management, at the July 2010 Real Estate Connect conference in San Francisco.
-"We view as key ... to get (the information) right, but what we really want to do is show it in context."
+"We are no more in the real estate business than we are in the cafe or the museum business," said Carter Maslan, Google's director of product management, at the July 2010 Real Estate Connect conference in San Francisco.
+"We view as key ... to get (the information) right, but what we want to do is show it in context."

 In a blog post about the decision, Joel Burslem of real estate marketing and communications firm 1000 Watt Consulting, commented: "Maintaining a national property database, and, perhaps more importantly, its concurrent accuracy, is a huge challenge that it looks like even Google realized is too big a pill to swallow."